tazeek/misc-stuff/README.md

 # Misc Stuff

-Repository for small-tasks that is not a project
+Repository for small-tasks that are not a project